anokbakn/MSU_Software_Arch_Design_PP2_ASNV/readme.txt

-THE FOLDER TO CONSIDER IS PROFESSSIONAL_PRACTICE_2_PHP
+THE FOLDER TO CONSIDER IS PROFESSSIONAL_PRACTICE_2_PHP, and please Read WIKI -> "To Get Started" page for installation instructions.